 Smart Swaps That Lift Resale Value

-For investors and sellers, the highest-return swaps are vanities, tapware, mirrors, lighting, and toilet seats.
+For investors and sellers, the highest-return swaps are vanities, tapware, mirrors, lighting, and toilet suites.
 These visible touchpoints define buyer perception during inspections without triggering major trade costs.

 What You Cannot Change Without a Full Renovation